-- Our stockholders may not realize a benefit from the Merger commensurate with the ownership dilution they experienced in connection with the Merger. - The market price of our Common Stock may be subject to significant fluctuations and volatility, and the stockholders of the Company may be unable to resell their shares at a profit and may incur losses. - We may issue additional equity securities in the future, which may result in dilution to existing investors. - The concentration of the capital stock ownership with insiders of the Company following the Merger will likely limit the ability of our stockholders to influence corporate matters. - The sale or availability for sale of a substantial number of shares of our Common Stock after expiration of the lock-up period could adversely affect the market price of such shares. - We may not be able to adequately protect or enforce our intellectual property rights, which could harm our competitive position. - An active trading market for our Common Stock may not be sustained. - The intended benefits of the Contribution Transaction may not be realized. - Our business and operations would suffer in the event of computer system failures, cyber-attacks or deficiencies in our cyber-security or those of third-party providers.
+- Our financial statements have been prepared on a going concern basis; we must raise additional capital to fund our operations in order to continue as a going concern. - The market price of our Common Stock may be subject to significant fluctuations and volatility, and the stockholders of the Company may be unable to resell their shares at a profit and may incur losses. - We may issue additional equity securities in the future, which may result in dilution to existing investors. - The concentration of the capital stock ownership with insiders of the Company will likely limit the ability of our stockholders to influence corporate matters. - We may not be able to adequately protect or enforce our intellectual property rights, which could harm our competitive position. - An active trading market for our Common Stock may not be sustained. - Our business and operations would suffer in the event of computer system failures, cyber-attacks or deficiencies in our cyber-security or those of third-party providers.